Fraasi/folder-file-names/README.md

 Running just `filenames` without options will print the whole directory to console.
 Using `--save` flag, the text file will be saved to current folder.

-If you need the filenames in another program, you can use the `--array` flag with `--save` (shorthand: `-sa`) to save the files in a javascript array format for easy copy pasting to your program.
+If you need the filenames in another program, you can use the `--array` flag with `--save` (shorthand: `-as`) to save the files in a javascript array format for easy copy pasting to your program.

 Suggestions welcome.
-Open an issue at github if you have an idea to improve this.
+Open an issue at github if you have an idea to improve this or found a bug.